mdashkezari/cmap.jl/README.md

 # cmap.jl

-matcmap is the MATLAB client for Simons CMAP project.
+cmap.jl is the Julia client for Simons CMAP project.
 It provides access to the Simons CMAP database where various ocean data sets are hosted.
 These data sets include multi decades of remote sensing observations (satellite), numerical model estimates, and field expeditions.

 This package is adopted from [pycmap](https://github.com/simonscmap/pycmap) which is the python client of Simons CMAP ecosystem.